kunhwiko/concepts/cloud/kubernetes/D-scaling-and-scheduling.md

 ##### Taints
 ```
 a) Taint a Kubernetes node to prevent pods from being scheduled onto that node.
+Note that a given node can have
-b) A given node can have multiple taints.
+   multiple taints.
-c) NoSchedule taints prevent pods from being scheduled.
+b) NoSchedule taints prevent pods from being scheduled.
-d) NoExecute taints prevent pods from being scheduled and also evict existing pods without proper tolerations.
+c) NoExecute taints prevent pods from being scheduled and also evict existing pods without proper tolerations.
 ```

 ##### Tolerations